 Other transportation options include streetcars, buses, cabs, Uber and Lyft, and even a ferry that goes to Algiers on the West Bank.
-One of the most versatile and easy options for visitors to the city is the City Sightseeing New Orleans Hop-On Hop-Off double-decker bus tour.
-It’s a nice way to travel from the French Quarter to the Garden District and Magazine Street shopping district, and your ticket also comes with three free walking tours.
-The buses come to each stop every thirty minutes, allowing you to travel and sightsee throughout New Orleans at your own pace.
+One of the most versatile and easy options for visitors to the city is the City Sightseeing New Orleans Hop-On, Hop-Off double-decker bus tour.
+It’s a nice way to travel from the French Quarter to the Garden District and Magazine Street shopping district, and the price includes two- or three-tour packages.
+The buses come to each stop every 30 minutes, allowing you to travel and sightsee throughout New Orleans at your own pace.

 Where to eat

-Starting earlier in the day, from the iconic Creole grand dames to contemporary wonders helmed by the award-winning chefs, you can easily find tasty renditions of the New Orleans and southern staples on many local brunch menus.
-(Read here our suggestions for the iconic New Orleans brunch dishes to try in the French Quarter and nearby.)
+Starting earlier in the day, from the iconic Creole grand dames to contemporary wonders helmed by award-winning chefs, you can easily find tasty renditions of the New Orleans and southern staples on many local brunch menus.

 Whether you prefer to be guided through a narrated tour by a savvy local or explore on your own, there are some very interesting culinary and cocktail tours available in the French Quarter and nearby, plus cooking demos and classes if you want to take it to another level.